Chebura6/ClientSide/README.md

-This repo is about client for my banking system where i want to practice in Kafka
+This repo is about client for my banking system where i want to practice with Kafka